or: Humanity's root problem (or challenge)

 Authority vs. Natural Law

 Natural Law logically defines moral behavior (morality).
-It is obvious and simple once understood, as Mark Passio most eloquently elucidates.
+It is simple and obvious once understood, as Mark Passio most eloquently elucidates.
 Once Natural Law has been elucidated, man-made laws are understood to be irrelevant and unnecessary.
 By suppressing the simple principles described by Natural Law from public perception, the impression of moral relativism has been created, wherein morality is a relative, abstract concept that entirely depends upon the perception and subjective judgment of any particular person or culture.

 The commonly-believed idea that humans need to be "governed" (controlled) arises from the de facto fundamental assumption of moral relativism.
 The core justification underlying the belief in the legitimacy of "authority", the idea of the "consent of the governed" — the replacement for the idea of the "divine right of kings" — can thus gain some credibility, and people who are thus believed to be vested with "authority" then create man-made laws (legislation) which may or may not be in harmony with Natural Law.